stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

 from the [PSy layer](LFRic_PSy.md).
 A user-defined kernel in LFRic is called from a PSy-layer loop over each cell in the horizontal domain, hence the metadata identifier for this way of looping, `CELLS`.
-This means that a kernel operates on a one-cell-wide vertical column of cells.
+This means that a kernel operates on a single, vertical column of cells.

 ### `use` statements and encapsulation